bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 This definition allows us to treat behavior as a formal mathematical object.
 The power of this approach comes from *enriching* this set with different functions, which allows us to recover many fundamental concepts in robot learning as specific instances of a more general idea:

 + *Behavioral Metrics:* By attaching a *metric* $d(beta_1, beta_2)$ to pairs of behaviors, we can quantify the difference between them.
 This is crucial for measuring the simulation-to-reality gap, where we compare the behavior in simulation $beta_"sim"$ to the behavior in reality $beta_"real"$.
 Many imitation learning approaches can be understood as minimizing different kinds of metrics between the learned policy's behavior and an expert's.
-Instead of simple per-action losses, modern methods minimize sophisticated trajectory-level metrics (e.g., Chamfer distance) or distributional divergences (e.g., f-divergences) to better capture behavioral similarity. #todo[Citations for trajectory-level IL metrics, e.g., Chen 2023, Ke 2020]
+Instead of simple per-action losses, modern methods minimize sophisticated trajectory-level metrics such as Chamfer distance @chamfer_distance or distributional divergences like f-divergences @fdivergence to better capture behavioral similarity

 + *Probabilistic Views:* By enriching a behavior with a *probability distribution* $P(tau | pi)$, we can model the likelihood of different trajectories occurring under a given policy $pi$.
 This perspective is the foundation of methods like Behavioral Cloning (BC), which seeks to learn a policy that reproduces the trajectory distribution from a set of expert demonstrations.